wultra/powerauth-mobile-sdk/docs/Migration-from-1.7-to-1.8.md

   - `commitActivationWithAuthentication()` is now `persistActivationWithAuthentication()`
   - All variants of `commitActivationWithPassword()` are now `persistActivationWithPassword()`
   - All variants of `commitActivation()` are now `persistActivation()`
+  - All variants of `authenticateUsingBiometry()` are now using new `IAuthenticateWithBiometryListener` interface returning `PowerAuthAuthentication` in success.

 - The `ICommitActivationWithBiometryListener` is now deprecated and you can use `IPersistActivationWithBiometryListener` as a replacement.

 - The `PowerAuthAuthentication` object is now immutable object.

+- `PowerAuthErrorCodes` now contains the following new error codes:
+  - `TIME_SYNCHRONIZATION` indicating a problem with the time synchronization.
+  - `BIOMETRY_NOT_ENROLLED` indicating that device has no enrolled biometry.

 - The biometry-related methods in `PowerAuthSDK` are no longer annotated as `@RequiresApi(api = Build.VERSION_CODES.M)`.
 This change may lead to a several dead code branches in your code if you still support devices older than Android 6.0.